Making a Data Request

 - Your contact information: name, business/organization name, mailing address, voice and fax telephone numbers, and e-mail address.

 - Type of data needed.

 - Locality information for your project.
 This could be a street address, coordinates, or legal description (i.e. Township-Range-Section), or a shapefile of your area of interest for larger projects.
 You may also include a map of the project if you like.

 - Explanation of how the information will be used and a project or site name.

 Data requests are processed in the order in which they are received.
 The response time is approximately 10 working days, although large or complex data requests may take longer.
-Most responses are made as an electronic printout and are transmitted as an e-mail attachment.
-We may be able to fax results, although depending on the size of the response, this may or may not be possible.
+Most responses are made as an electronic printout (PDF) and are transmitted as an e-mail attachment.
+Spatial data, if requested, will be a zipped shapefile or geodatabase.

 What is Included